-- Select suitable accounting policies and apply them consistently - Make judgements and estimates that are reasonable and prudent - State whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements - Prepare financial statements on the going concern basis unless it is inappropriate to assume that the College will continue in operation.
+- Select suitable accounting policies and apply them consistently - Make judgements and estimates that are reasonable and prudent - State whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements - assess whether the corporation is a going concern, noting the key supporting assumptions qualifications or mitigating actions as appropriate - Prepare financial statements on the going concern basis unless it is inappropriate to assume that the College will continue in operation.

-The Corporation is also required to prepare a Members' Report, which describes what it is trying to do and how it is going about it, including the legal and administrative status of the College.
+The Corporation is also required to prepare a Members' Report, which describes what it is trying to do and how it is going about it, including the legal and administrative status of the Corporation.

-The Corporation is responsible for keeping proper accounting records which disclose with reasonable accuracy, at any time, the financial position of the College and which enable it to ensure that the financial statements are prepared in accordance with the relevant legislation of incorporation and other relevant accounting standards.
-It is responsible for taking steps that are reasonably open to it in order to safeguard the assets of the College and to prevent and detect fraud and other irregularities.
+The Corporation is responsible for keeping proper accounting records which disclose with reasonable accuracy, at any time, the financial position of the College and which enable it to ensure that the financial statements are prepared in accordance with the relevant legislation including the Further and Higher Education Act 1992 and Charities Act 2011, and relevant accounting standards.
+It is responsible for taking steps that are reasonably open to it to safeguard its assets and to prevent and detect fraud and other irregularities.